ayan4m1/multiarrow/README.md

 1. multiarrow.use.all allows users to use all arrow types
 2. multiarrow.use.<name> allows users to use a specific arrow type
-3. multiarrow.free bypasses the check for required items
+3. multiarrow.free-materials bypasses the check for required items
+4. multiarrow.free-fees bypasses the check for iConomy fees
+5. multiarrow.infinite allows users to fire infinite arrows

 ## Arrow Types